blaze308/flip/FIREBASE_SETUP.md

 3. **Google Sign-In not working**:

-   - Check that package name matches exactly: `com.example.flip`
+   - Check that package name matches exactly: `ancientplustech.ancient.flipflip`
    - Verify SHA-1 fingerprint is added (for production)
    - Ensure `REVERSED_CLIENT_ID` is correctly set in Info.plist